 What we like: Funky retro styling, punchy sound

 Not so much: Less warm sound than others, some might consider the style dated

-These speakers are perfect for a rock sound with the punchy tone that comes from them.
+These speakers are perfect for a rock sound with the punchy tone that comes from them (see the full R-51M review).
 I listen to a lot of rock so these are so high on my list because of this fact but missed out on the top 2 spots because they are less versatile than the Q Acoustics’ and the Elac’s respective speakers.

 The R-51m speakers are part of the larger range of Klipsch’s retro-styled speakers.
 They come with a 5.25″ rustic looking copper driver and Klipsch’s trademark horn tweeter giving these speakers a unique image and sound.
 The R-51m’s can be played LOUD and have incredibly small amounts of distortion at loud volumes however they don’t have the powerful deep bass that will shake your room if that is what you’re after.